aarnphm/aarnphm.github.io/content/thoughts/university/twenty-four-twenty-five/sfwr-4ml3/Support Vector Machine.md

 \end{algorithm}
 ```

-note that this version is sensitive to outliers
+Note that this version is sensitive to outliers

 ## soft-margin SVM